 Silvery to gunmetal-colored, silver-gray, some with dark lines along length of body.

 A silverfish is not really a fish.
 Silverfish are, in fact, nocturnal, wingless insects.
 Their bodies are flattened and tapered from head to rear, and covered with scales.
 There are 3 long bristle-type appendages at the end of a silverfish's body.
 Antennae are long and threadlike, while eyes are compound, small and widely-spaced.

 Silverfish are a common insect found all over the world.

 Silverfish aren't picky houseguests; they'll take any vacant room in the house.
 They're flexible in breeding sites as well, such as wall voids, floors and attics.
-Keeping the house at room temperature and high humidity makes them very happy critters.
+Keeping the house at room temperature and high humidity makes silverfish very happy critters.

 A general treatment along the edges in closets and linen storage areas is also recommended.
 If necessary, attics and basements should be inspected.
 Use of residual liquid pesticides or dusts is recommended, and continued monitoring and possible additional treatments may be necessary.
 Contacting the insects with the material is essential to control.

-Find YOUR Local Service CenterPlease try again...
+Find YOUR local service centerPlease try again...